-As Program Director I extend a personal welcome to the Marriage and Family Therapy.
+As Department Chairperson I extend a personal welcome to each new student as an addition to the MFT field.
 Our program is one of the nation's first accredited MFT programs, teaching students in the art and science of Marriage and Family Therapy since 1979.
-I hope you find ways to grow here-personally and professionally-and that you find your time here rewarding beyond expectations.
+We hope you find ways to grow here-personally and professionally-and that you find your time here rewarding beyond expectations.